imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo ln -s /usr/bin/firejail /usr/local/bin/thunderbird
     ```

-3. Run the application as usual (via terminal or launcher and check if is running in a jail:
+3. Run the application as usual (via terminal or launcher and check if is running in a jail):

     ``` bash
     firejail --list